MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 > [!NOTE]
 > If you are working on a High DPI monitor, you may have to [configure your WinForms app for high DPI support](https://docs.microsoft.com/en-us/dotnet/framework/winforms/high-dpi-support-in-windows-forms#configuring-your-windows-forms-app-for-high-dpi-support).

-## Step 4 - Handle Resize
+## Step 4 - Handle Window Resize Events
-Add a few more controls to the app and handle app window resizing appropriately.
+Add a few more controls to your WinForm from the toolbox, and then handle window resize events appropriately.

 1. In the **WinForms Designer** open the **Toolbox**
 2. Drag and Drop a **TextBox** into the WinForms App.
 Name the **TextBox** `addressBar` in the **Properties Tab**.